RBI's explanation to govt on inflation likely to cover these three broad areas

 The Reserve Bank of India (RBI) has called a special meeting of the six-member monetary policy committee (MPC) on November 3 to discuss the report for breaching the inflation target for three consecutive quarters.
-This report would be submitted to the government as per the inflation-targeting mandate given to the RBI.
+This report will be submitted to the government as per the inflation-targeting mandate given to the RBI.

 The members will discuss the content of the letters which will cover three broad areas.